Fairfax County, Virginia: 17th century

+18th century

-Fairfax County was formed in 1742 from the northern part of Prince William County.
-It was named after Thomas Fairfax, 6th Lord Fairfax of Cameron (1693–1781), proprietor of the Northern Neck.
+Fairfax County was formed in 1742 from the northern part of Prince William County, and was named after Thomas Fairfax, 6th Lord Fairfax of Cameron, proprietor of the Northern Neck.
 The Fairfax family name is derived from the Old English phrase for "blond hair", Fæger-feax.

-The oldest settlements in Fairfax County were along the Potomac River.
-George Washington settled in Fairfax County and built his home, Mount Vernon, facing the river.
+The county's initial settlements were along the Potomac River.
+George Washington settled in Fairfax County and built his home, Mount Vernon, facing the Potomac.
 Gunston Hall, the home of George Mason, is nearby.
-Modern Fort Belvoir is partly on the estate of Belvoir Manor, built along the Potomac by William Fairfax in 1741.
+Fort Belvoir is partly on the estate of Belvoir Manor, built along the Potomac by William Fairfax in 1741.

 Thomas Fairfax, the only member of the British nobility ever to reside in the colonies, lived at Belvoir before moving to the Shenandoah Valley.
 The Belvoir mansion and several of its outbuildings were destroyed by fire immediately after the Revolutionary War in 1783, and George Washington noted the plantation complex deteriorated into ruins.

 In 1757, the northwestern two-thirds of Fairfax County became Loudoun County.
-In 1789, part of Fairfax County was ceded to the federal government to form Alexandria County of the District of Columbia.
+In 1789, part of Fairfax County was ceded to the federal government to form Alexandria County, then part of the District of Columbia.

+19th century

 Alexandria County was returned to Virginia in 1846, reduced in size by the secession of the independent city of Alexandria in 1870, and renamed Arlington County in 1920.

+During the American Civil War the Battle of Chantilly, also known as Ox Hill, part of the Second Battle of Bull Run, was fought within Fairfax County.
+Other areas of Civil War conflict in the county included Minor's Hill, Munson's Hill, and Upton's Hill.

+20th century

 The Fairfax County town of Falls Church became an independent city in 1948.
-The Fairfax County town of Fairfax became an independent city in 1961.
+The Fairfax County town of Fairfax was named an independent city in 1961.

-Located near Washington, D.C., Fairfax County was an important region in the Civil War.
-The Battle of Chantilly or Ox Hill, during the same campaign as the second Battle of Bull Run, was fought within the county; Bull Run is the border between Fairfax and Prince William Counties.
-Other areas of activity included Minor's Hill, Munson's Hill, and Upton's Hill, on the county's eastern border, overlooking Washington, D.C.

-The federal government's growth during and after World War II spurred rapid growth in the county and made it increasingly suburban.
-Other large businesses continued to settle in Fairfax County and the opening of Tysons Corner Center spurred the rise of Tysons Corner.
-The technology boom and a steady government-driven economy also created rapid growth and an increasingly large and diverse population.
+The federal government's growth during and after World War II spurred rapid growth in the county and transformed it from a rural to suburban region.
+Large businesses began settling in the county, and the opening of Tysons Corner Center spurred the rise of Tysons, Virginia.
+The technology boom and a steady government-driven economy created rapid growth and an increasingly large and diverse population.
 The economy has also made Fairfax County one of the nation's wealthiest counties.

-A general aviation airport along U.S. Route 50 west of Seven Corners called the Falls Church Airpark operated in the county from 1948 to 1960.
+A general aviation airport along U.S. Route 50 west of Seven Corners, Falls Church Airpark, operated in the county from 1948 to 1960.
 The facility's 2,650-foot unpaved runway was used extensively by private pilots and civil defense officials.
 Residential development, multiple accidents, and the demand for retail space led to its closure in 1960.